Can You See Jerusalem’s Holy Sites in One Day?

 One of the things I am often asked by my readers is, “Should I take a tour or see the sights on my own?”
 My advice is that it is always better to hire a guide or take a tour, as a local expert will know the best places for photos and be able to provide the tourist with additional information.
 For Jerusalem, I highly recommend hiring a guide or taking a tour.
 The Old City of Jerusalem has many narrow streets that can be difficult to navigate.

-My Tour of Jerusalem with Bien Harim
+My One-Day Jerusalem Holy Sites Tour with Bein Harim

-According to our tour guide Udi, the Mt.
-Scopus Viewpoint offers some of the best views of Jerusalem.
+For this tour, our central location was the Mount Scopus Viewpoint.
+According to our tour guide Udi, the Mount Scopus viewpoint offers some of the best views of Jerusalem.
 This viewpoint served as the meeting point for our tour.
 While we waited for all of our tourmates to arrive, we had the option of taking photographs and purchasing breakfast and coffee.

 Before we departed for the Old City of Jerusalem, Udi pointed out the Mount of Olives.
-For followers of Judaism, the Mount of Olives is the location where they believe the Messiah will appear.
+For followers of Judaism, the Mount of Olives is the location where many believe the Messiah will appear.
 The Mount of Olives is also important to Christians because they believe it is the location where Jesus Christ ascended into heaven.

 Entering Jerusalem Through the Jaffa Gate

-The Tower of David
+Tower of David and the Jewish Quarter

 The Corinthian Columns of Jerusalem